Nalianar/multiple_databases_in_one_project/README.md

 ]
 ```

-For more info of endpoint check [swagger url](http://localhost:8080/swagger-ui/index.html).
+For more info of endpoint check [Swagger URL](http://localhost:8080/swagger-ui/index.html) while application is running.

 ### The application runs on port ```8080```

+This application also contains integration tests that utilize the ```Testcontainers``` library.
+If you want them to work properly, install and run ```Docker``` app in background.